A Public Address

 Battersea Town Hall was once a site for radical politics, including infamous speeches and debates on religion, suffrage, social housing and art.

-Part of Wandsworth’s London Borough of Culture year, A Public Address brings together people across Lavender Hill, the borough and beyond, to create a programme of events from intimate encounters to grand-scale durational performance.
+Part of Wandsworth’s London Borough of Culture year, A Public Address brought together people across Lavender Hill, the borough and beyond, to create a programme of events from intimate encounters to grand-scale durational performance.

-Built out of 3 existing pieces of Quarantine’s work, re-made locally (No Such Thing, The people of and 12 Last Songs) and 1 brand new one (the two-part Why I am and why I am not), the takeover unfolds both in and outside the building.
+Built out of 3 existing pieces of Quarantine’s work, re-made locally (No Such Thing, The people of and 12 Last Songs) and 1 brand new one (the two-part Why I am and why I am not), the takeover unfolded both in and outside the building.
 A Public Address is a geographical and human ‘zooming in’, shifting between the public and the private, the epic and the intimate.

 A BAC and Quarantine Co-Production.
 A Public Address is part of Welcome to Wandsworth, London Borough of Culture.
 London Borough of Culture is a Mayor of London initiative.